juhahinkula/juhahinkula.github.io/_posts/2018-09-21-react-tutorial.markdown

 ![screenshot]({{ site.baseurl }}/img/carlist.PNG)

 Let's create a new React application by using Create React App startkit made by Facebook ([https://github.com/facebook/create-react-app]).
 You need to have Node version 6 or greater installed.
-The installation of Create React App is done with following npm command.
+You can create a new React application called carfront with following npx command.

 {% highlight xml %}
+npx create-react-app carfront
+{% endhighlight %}

+To start the application you have move into carfront folder made by create-react-app and the start the application.

+{% highlight xml %}
+cd carfront
-npm install -g create-react-app
+npm start
 {% endhighlight %}